guettli/programming-guidelines/README.md

 express a hierarchical expression of updates that may be preserved or rolled back, but the concept in PostgreSQL is not itself hierarchical.

+### My customer wants to extend the data schema ....

+Imagine you created some kind of issue-tracking system.
+Up to now you provide attribues like "subject", "description", "datetime created", "datetime last-modified", "tags", "related issues", "priority", ...

+Now the customer wants to add some new attributes to issues.
+It would be quite easy to you to update the database schema and update the code.

+Maybe you are lucky and you have 100 customers.
+Then you would like to prefer to spend your time improving the core product.
+You don't want to spent too much time for the features which only one customer wants.

+Or the customer wants to update the schema on its own.

+What can you do now?

+One solution is the [Entity–attribute–value model](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model)

 ------------------------------------------------------------------------

 ## 3. Dev